 Would I Recommend Steemit to Fellow Travel Bloggers?

-If you’re just starting out and want to make money online blogging – there are better options for starting your own blog and using WordPress.
+If you’re starting and want to make money online blogging – there are better options for starting your blog and using WordPress.
 You either need to have money invested in the platform or know somebody who has invested a lot on the platform.
-Starting your own website or WordPress blog is a much better option.
+Starting your website or WordPress blog is a much better option.

 With all that said.
 Is it worth to join Steemit?